Age ranges are approximate; progression will be based entirely on merit for safety reasons. Class placement is at the

 FOUNDATIONAL BALLET: Ages 9-12

-This class is a combined Ballet II/III level class, and offers students the opportunity to consolidate the technical and artistic foundations of classical ballet in the Russian Classical Style.
+This class is a combined advanced beginner to intermediate level class, and offers students the opportunity to consolidate the technical and artistic foundations of classical ballet in the Russian Classical Style.
 This class provides an excellent introduction to ballet for older students, and allows younger students who have completed beginning ballet training the opportunity to prepare for intermediate work by providing a second technique class each week.

 CONSERVATORY COMPANY TECHNIQUE:

 Technique class open to members of Ballet Company Class (including those in Ballet III), and students enrolled in Ballet IV, V, or VI.
 Technique at an intermediate-advanced level with pointe experience (if applicable).
 Beyond traditional technique, Ballet Company Technique exposes students to the latest knowledge in kinesiology, dance medicine and sports psychology to deepen their understanding of their bodies as physical instruments.
 Students learn to apply basic principles of anatomy and physics to enhance performance and prevent injury.
 Visualization, myofascial release and internationally renowned dance conditioning methods such as Progressing Ballet Technique are taught to improve strength, alignment and flexibility.
 Tools such as slow-motion video are utilized to allow students to dissect and optimize technique.
 Concentrated time is spent mastering skills such as jumps, turns, and partnering.
 Students are encouraged to bring questions to class for focused study.
 This class is strongly recommended for Ballet Company members as a warm-up and preparation for choreography in Ballet Company, and to fulfill one of their required two weekly ballet technique classes.
 Pointe II/III students may take this class in pointe shoes.

 YOUTH AND ADULT BALLET I and II: Ages 13+